 His long list of solo exhibitions includes shows in New York (Zabriskie Gallery and Monique Knowlton Gallery), as well as others in the U.S., France, Italy and Switzerland.
 Since 1995 Peter Flaccus has worked nearly exclusively in the medium of encaustic.
 Encaustic means painting with colored beeswax , usually on a wooden panel.
 The medium is known for its remarkable permanence and strong effects of color and materiality.

 Prof. Flaccus teaches courses in painting and figure drawing at JCU.

-Learn more about the Department of Art History and Studio Art at John Cabot University
+Learn more about the Department of Art History at John Cabot University